+The

-The nation is stuck with a bad deal on teacher salaries: salaries insufficient to attract new deal back to Story teachers who can fuel improved schools and yet not even high enough to satisfy current teachers.
-One result has been uncompromising rhetoric replacing viable solutions.
+nation is stuck with a bad equilibrium in terms of teacher salaries: salaries are insufficient to attract new teachers who can fuel improved schools and yet they are not even high enough to satisfy current teachers.
+One result has been uncompromising rhetoric replacing viable solutions, and political responses that leave us in a worse position.
 The Chicago teachers' strike continued the strife that played out last year from West Virginia to Los Angeles.
-Sequential appeasement of these outbreaks of union combativeness and teacher frustration will almost certainly not help the students and will likely make teachers worse off in the long run.
+Sequential appearament of these outbreaks of union combativeness and teacher frustration will almost certainly not help the students and will likely make teachers worse off in the long run.